B2B Customer-Facing Role Must Support Business Development

 How is a sales-ready lead defined?

-How does the inside sales staff and customer service measure success?
+How do the inside sales staff and customer service measure success?

 Do all team members know how to transfer information and context when a prospect or customer advances to a new stage?